YongzhiLi0302/Info201_BB4_Final_Project/README.md

 # Link to the data set we used:
 * http://insideairbnb.com/get-the-data.html

-# Link to the example we referenced:
+# Link to the examples we referenced:
 * http://insideairbnb.com/seattle/
 * https://github.com/rstudio/shiny-examples/tree/master/063-superzip-example